State Unemployment Insurance

 - Whether you want an additional amount withheld.

-When using Justworks, the additional withholding amount is applied to every paycheck.
+When using Justworks, the additional federal income tax withholding amount is applied to every paycheck.
 If you're a salaried employee and would like an additional $100 withheld from your paycheck each month, you should put $50 in that field.

 How to adjust your withholdings in Justworks